 Weave through the mangroves by Canoe paddled by local fisherman, an ideal way to navigate the shallow waters through the “tunnels” naturally created by the Mangrove trees.
 As well as birdlife there is a wealth of flora and fauna to see in this rich ecosystem as you glide through the Mangroves.

 This evening, enjoy dinner at El Santismo, an atmospheric, upscale restaurant, just a short stroll away.
 The ambience is great for group dinner.
 International gourmet meets Caribbean inspired seafood dishes paired with a bottle of wine from their impressive wine list.
+This afternoon is yours at leisure.
 (B,D)

 This morning is yours at leisure until it is time to be transferred to the airport for your onward flight.
 (B)